 Psychogenic erectile dysfunction

-Erection problems where psychological factors play a significant role.
+Erection difficulties where psychological factors play a significant role.

 Premature ejaculation